daskeete/Project_2/README.md

 ### Are you able to provide a plot that supports the relative importance of each feature's contribution towards the predictive power of your random forest ensemble model?

+From this plot we can tell that education is the most important feature.

 ![importance](last_rf_fit.png)